center-key/think-metric/README.md

 ## Practical Ways to Go Metric

 We promote metric units for casual everyday use in America.
-The goal is to speed up metrication to boost America's economic competitiveness and champion good jobs.
+Our goal is to speed up metrication to boost America's economic competitiveness and champion good jobs.

 This project and the content published is free to reuse under a permissive Creative Commons license.